 2.1.
 National GAD Resource Pool

-When PCW conceptualized the National Gender and Development Resource (GR) Pool in 2014, it has now become a thriving community of GAD experts.
+Since PCW conceptualized the National Gender and Development Resource (GR) Pool in 2014, it has become a thriving community of GAD experts.
 It has significantly assisted PCW in providing GAD-related technical assistance to national government agencies and local government units.

 As part of their function, the GR Pool members were instrumental in drafting the GAD Resource Pool Handbook.
 This Handbook sets the standards, protocols, and procedures to guide PCW-certified GR Pool members in responding to TA requests, as well as in preparing the training reports and administering the evaluation forms.
-A Consultation Workshop of said handbook has been conducted by PCW in January 2015 and November 2018 and was attended by its GR Pool members.
+A Consultation Workshop of said Handbook was conducted by PCW in January 2015 and November 2018 and was attended by its GR Pool members.

-In terms of ensuring that the GR Pool members are updated and capacitated on the most recent GAD developments, PCW organizes capacity development sessions exclusively for GR Pool members at least once a year.
-Since 2014, PCW convenes the GR Pool members into an assembly and engages with select members who will serve as facilitators, resource persons and moderators.
+To ensure that the GR Pool members are updated and capacitated on the most recent GAD developments, PCW organizes capacity development sessions exclusively for GR Pool members at least once a year.
+Since 2014, PCW has convened the GR Pool members into an assembly and engages with select members who will serve as facilitators, resource persons, and moderators.

 2.2.
 Certification of GAD Training Programs

-The increase in the demand for technical assistance on GAD mainstreaming is considered as one of the results of PCW’s success in terms of its policy and advocacy programs.
-To date, there are already a number of institutions now that are offer GAD training programs.
-These institutions are public and private higher education institutions, government agencies with professional development institutes and private organizations that caters human resources and training management services.
-They offer training programs like Basic GAD Orientation, GAD Planning and Budgeting and other sectoral GAD trainings.
+The increase in the demand for technical assistance on GAD mainstreaming is considered one of the results of PCW’s success in terms of its policy and advocacy programs.
+There are already several institutions now that offer GAD training programs.
+These institutions are public and private higher education institutions, government agencies with professional development institutes, and private organizations that cater to human resources and training management services.
+They offer training programs like Basic GAD Orientation, GAD Planning and Budgeting, and other sectoral GAD training.

-The emergence of these institutions can be considered as an advantage while also posing issues and concerns.
+These institutions’ emergence can be considered an advantage while posing issues and concerns.
 Through them, government agencies have other sources of assistance, enabling them to respond to their capacity development needs.

-The PCW is studying the possibility of recognizing the trainings programs being offered by these training institutions/providers to ensure the quality and alignment of core messages with that of the Commission.
+The PCW is studying the possibility of recognizing the training programs offered by these training institutions/providers to ensure the quality and alignment of core messages with that of the Commission.